 How to check if a 'special offer' deal is genuine

-Don't get duped by dodgy deals in the January sales.
-Follow these tips for how to tell if that 'special offer' you've got your eye on is genuine.
+Don't get duped by dodgy deals in the sales.
+Follow these tips for how to find out whether the 'special offer' you've got your eye on is genuine.

 Put us to the test